 - 1/4 Teaspoon Cinnamon Powder

 - 1 Tablespoon Garam Masala

-- 400 grams/ 14 ounces boneless A grade Chicken breast or legs cut into bite-sized cubes
+- 14 ounces boneless Chicken cut into bite-sized cubes

-- optional: ½ - 1 Tablespoon Dried Fenugreek Leaves (Kasuri Methi)
+- 1 Tablespoon Dried Fenugreek Leaves optional, aka Kasuri Methi

 - 2 Tablespoon Cream